a4segal/Software-Design-Patterns/README.md

-# Software Design Patterns in Action
+# Software Design Patterns in Examples

 This projects contains the 23 Gang of Four (GoF) software design patterns implemented in JavaScript using ECMAScript 6 (ES6) classes and interactive examples written in React.